DhruvSingh0905/ZenithDB/docs/README.md

 ### Concurrency

-- **Reads:** Fully concurrent (lock-free)
+- **Reads:** Fully concurrent (lock-free, RCU)
-- **Writes:** Serialized (single writer mutex)
+- **Writes:** Thread-safe but serialized (mutex-protected)
 - **Background:** Runs in separate thread

 **Scalability:**
-- Reads scale linearly with number of threads
+- Reads scale linearly with number of threads (lock-free)
-- Writes limited by single writer (see deficits)
+- Writes: Multiple threads supported, but serialized via mutex (see deficits)

 ## Known Deficits

 This section documents known limitations and areas where the implementation could be improved.
 These are acknowledged trade-offs made for simplicity and clarity.

-### 1. Single Writer Mutex
+### 1. Serialized Writes via Mutex

-**Issue:** All write operations are serialized through a single mutex.
+**Status:** Multiple write threads are supported, but writes are serialized through a mutex.

-**Impact:** Limits write throughput, especially for multi-threaded workloads.
+**Implementation:**
+- Multiple threads can call `put()` and `remove()` concurrently
+- All write operations are serialized via `writer_mutex_` for thread safety
+- Writes are thread-safe but not parallel (mutex serialization)

+**Impact:** Write throughput is limited by mutex contention in high-concurrency scenarios.

-**Why:** Simplifies implementation and ensures correctness.
-Multi-writer support would require:
+**Why:** Design choice for simplicity and correctness.
+Serialized writes ensure:
-- Partitioning keys across multiple memtables
-- More complex coordination
-- Potential write amplification
+- Consistent ordering of writes
+- Simpler WAL management
+- Easier correctness reasoning
+- Thread-safe API without requiring external synchronization

+**Note:** The implementation supports concurrent write calls (as demonstrated in main.cpp stress test), but the mutex ensures only one write executes at a time.
+True parallel writes would require partitioning keys across multiple memtables and more complex coordination.

 ### 2. ImmNode Memory Leak